Sometimes, I think I could swan dive into a drinkable sea of summer ripe tomatoes and swim through the sticky sweet pulp.

 The jewels of summer.

 Undeterred by my limited baking skills, I managed to pull together a savory shortbread crust for a tomato tart.
 After sifting 1 3/4 cups all purpose flour into a food processor, I added 1 cup ( 2 sticks) chilled cubed unsalted butter, a pinch of salt, 1 tablespoon sugar, 3 tablespoons fresh thyme, and 3/4 cup grated parmigiano-reggiano cheese.
 I pulsed the flour and butter until it crumbed before slowly drizzling 4 tablespoons chilled water into the processor to bring the dough together.

-After scraping the dough out of the processor, I shaped it into a 2 inch flat disk, covered it with plastic wrap, and slid it into the refrigerator to chill for 2 hours.
+After scraping the dough out of the processor, I shaped it into a 2" flat disk, covered it with plastic wrap, and slid it into the refrigerator to chill for 2 hours.

-When the shortbread dough was rock hard, I turned it onto a floured cutting board and carefully rolled it into a 12 inch ragged circle, repairing cracks along the way.
-I carefully placed the dough over a non-stick 9 inch tart pan with a removable bottom, nudged the dough into place, and pressed it into the pan.
-After slicing the excess dough from the rim, I brushed dijon mustard onto the base and covered it with 1 cup of finely grated fontina cheese.
+When the shortbread dough was thoroughly chilled, I turned it onto a floured cutting board and carefully rolled it into a 12 " ragged circle, repairing cracks along the way.
+I carefully placed the dough over a non-stick 9" tart pan with a removable bottom, nudged the dough into place, and pressed it into the pan.
+After slicing the excess dough from the rim, I brushed dijon mustard onto the base and covered it with 1 cup finely grated fontina cheese.

 When the crust was golden brown, I removed the tart from the oven and released it from the pan to cool on a wire rack.

 Heirloom Tomato Tart with a Parmigiano-Reggiano Shortbread Crust.
-We carried it to our church potluck/picnic held on the historic lawns of the Old Episcopal Burial Ground here in Lexington.
+Michael and I toted it to a church potluck/picnic held on the historic lawns of the Old Episcopal Burial Ground in downtown Lexington.

 It was quickly rechristened... tomato pie.